hongyusu/hongyusu.github.io/index.md

  src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>

+I will join Nordea Bank Finland as Lead Data Scientist starting from Februray 2016.
-I am a postdoctoral researcher affiliated with <a href="http://www.hiit.fi">Helsinki Institute for Information Technology HIIT</a> and <a href="http://ics.aalto.fi/en/">Aalto University</a>.
+Before that, I was a postdoctoral researcher affiliated with <a href="http://www.hiit.fi">Helsinki Institute for Information Technology HIIT</a> and <a href="http://ics.aalto.fi/en/">Aalto University</a>.
 My research is along the direction of Machine Learning for Structured Data.
 Currently I focus on developing accurate learning models for structured output prediction.
 In general, I am interested in

  - Optimization perspective of machine learning
  - Structured output prediction / max-margin learning / multilabel classification